MicrosoftDocs/biztalk-docs/his/esso/what-you-should-know-before-programming-single-sign-on.md

 # What You Should Know Before Programming Single Sign-On
 To use this documentation effectively, you should be familiar with the following:

-- Windows Vista SP2, Windows 7, Windows Server 2003 R2 SP2, Windows Server 2008 SP2, or Windows Server 2008 R2 operating system.
+- Windows Server 2022, Windows Server 2019, Windows Server 2016, Windows 11 or Windows 10 operating system.
 You should be especially familiar with Windows Security features.

 - Administrative features of Enterprise Single Sign-On, especially how to perform administrative actions using the user interface.